bitcoin/bitcoin/doc/rapidcheck.md

 ## Running

-If RapidCheck is installed, Bitcoin Core will automatically run the property-based tests with the unit tests during `make check`, unless the `--without-rapidcheck` flag is passed when configuring.
+If RapidCheck is installed, Syscoin Core will automatically run the property-based tests with the unit tests during `make check`, unless the `--without-rapidcheck` flag is passed when configuring.